About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 I use cold water (as I have machine connected to an outdoor tap), and a general purpose liquid detergent, as I find it rinses better than a powder in my machine.

-SOAKING – It’s really not necessary.
+It’s really not necessary.

 As humans we soak items of clothing, linen etc to remove stains like food, blood, makeup etc.

 Your rabbit or guinea pigs’ bedding has some pee on it, and perhaps some powdery brown stuff (which is poop thats starting the crumble apart into powder).
-They eat an organic diet, chew their food very thoroughly, and well, there really is not anything bacterially nasty in it.
+They eat an plant based diet, chew their food very thoroughly, and well, there really is not anything bacterially nasty in it.
 If you are sweeping up poops, and cleaning your liners often enough, there is simply no need to soak them.

 One important point to remember if you do soak them in prewash, stain removers etc – these will over time build up in the core layer of the liner.
 There will come a time that with so much residue in the absorbent layer, it cannot not absorb liquids anymore.